BorisMolch/pfrontend-temp/content/blog/we-re-helping-launch-the-future-of-ar-at-snapdragon-spaces-berlin.md

 Thanks to hubraum and partners for the opportunity.
 As they put it: "We’re hoping to fuel innovation transfer for these startups, giving participants access to a truly global market and helping them take their idea to the next level."

+For our part, we're excited to bring Patch to new multiplayer and 5G mobile environments.
+It’s a chance to explore and create fantastical worlds anywhere you want, set free from fixed screens and isolated locations.
+That means not just going mobile solo, but also connecting, sharing, and jamming with other people.

 Here we are getting the gear for our developer team:

 ![](/uploads/getting-our-gear.jpg)